AMs 'not entitled to private life' warning

 UKIP Wales leader Neil Hamilton says AMs do not realise they are not entitled to a private life under their code of conduct.

-Mr Hamilton objected to a decision by the assembly to exclude her party colleague Michelle Brown from the institution for a week for a racial slur she used in a phone call.
+Mr Hamilton objected to a decision by the assembly to exclude his party colleague Michelle Brown from the institution for a week for a racial slur she used in a phone call.

 -